Help! I Need to Do a Reset.

-Ask Steph – I want to do a reset diet
+Ask Steph – I want to do a pouch reset diet

 What are the options for a post-op reset diet plan after bariatric surgery?

-This blog is in response to a recent email I received.
+This blog is in response to an email I received.
 I knew she wasn’t alone in this question so I wanted to share my response for all to see.

 Can you tell me where to find more info on Post-op diet…I want to do the “reset”